-The Grants Pass Sobering Center, which opened in April 2016, was an idea borne by several community members that began under the umbrella of SOS, then grew into a reality.
-It is now an independent nonprofit organization with its own board of directors.
+The Grants Pass Sobering Center, which opened in April 2016, was an idea borne by several community members that began in part under the umbrella of SOS, quickly formed its own independent nonprofit organization, then grew into a reality.
+It remains its own independent nonprofit organization with its own board of directors.

 The idea behind the sobering center was to create a place where police could bring people who are too intoxicated to care for themselves.
 The 12-room, 4,500-square-foot center gives those people a place to sober up, and connects them with resources for battling drug and alcohol addiction.